callumbrieske/qsyspluginframework/README.md

 # Q-Sys Object Oriented Plugin Framework

 An object oriented framework for plugin development in the Q-Sys Lua environment.
+This is a work in progress.
+Only very basic features are implemented.
+The following features are intended for a future release:

+### Features

+1. Simple & concise plugin definition. __DONE__
+1. Single line page defintion.  __DONE__
+1. Single line control definition. __DONE__
+1. Single line property creation & rectification.
+1. Simple alighment method such as pack and distribute for control and graphic elements.
+1. Other things as they are thought of...

 ### TODO